2026 Policy Updates

 Summary: Repeals HB 1105, which passed in 2024 requiring local law enfocement to apply for agreements with ICE and facilitate deportations.
 Also requires law enforcement to provide timely certification forms for individuals who need it for U and T-Visa applicants, who are survivors of violence and seeking permanent U.S. residency based on humanitarian grounds.

-Status: House Second Reader, to House Public Safety and Homeland Security Committee
+Status: House Second Reader, Assigned to House Public Safety and Homeland Security Committee

 • Position: Oppose